 Years ago, a roommate of mine had a cat that spent most of its time indoors.
 It got out once and we ended up with fleas in our townhouse.
 We of course had to treat the cat and also treat our townhouse to eliminate the fleas.
 What a nuisance!

 Protect your Basset from fleas and ticks, which feed on the blood of the host and can cause serious health problems.
-There a number of effective products for control and prevention which are easy to apply.
+There are a number of effective products for control and prevention.
 Consult with your vet to choose the best option and make it part of your Basset Hound care routine.
-I use a monthly topical insecticide recommended by our vet for protection against both fleas and ticks.

 In some areas of the country, deer ticks are common and they spread Lyme disease which again can cause serious health problems.
 There is a lyme disease vaccine which your vet may recommend for protection.